iquitap/iquitap.github.io/_pages/about.md

 <!-- ~~I am looking for a full-time job, please feel free to reach out to me.~~ -->

 ## News
+- [2025.09] Our two papers (ClusterFusion, Yggdrasil) are accepted by NeurIPS 2025.
 - [2025.09] Our paper SWITCHBLADE is accepted by TCAD.
 - [2025.06] Our paper Helix is accepted by SC 2025.
 - [2025.04] Our paper Voyager is accepted by ASPLOS 2025.